What happens to your skin when you quit smoking?

 - Other useful stop smoking articles & news

-The harm that smoking causes to our skin seems the least of the evils when compared to heart disease or lung cancer, but it is often one of the first tangible signs that smoking is causing you harm.
+The skin is often one of the first tangible signs that smoking is causing you harm.

-The signs often show as early as the smoker’s mid-20s – but the great news is that if you quit smoking – your skin begins to repair itself almost immediately – but the later you leave it to quit – the more irreversible the affects might be.
+The signs often show as early as the smoker’s mid-20s but the great news is that if you quit smoking your skin begins to repair itself almost immediately.
+The later you leave it to quit, the more irreversible the effects might be.

-Nicotine also reduces blood flow to the lower living layer of skin, or dermis, which results in less oxygen being delivered.
-Skin becomes grey and sallow and the cell production deteriorates, leading to dry, flaky skin that is less resistant to external conditions.
+Nicotine also reduces circulation to the lower living layer of skin, or dermis, which results in less oxygen being delivered.
+This results in skin becomes grey and sallow with the cell production deteriorating, leading to dry, flaky skin that is less resistant to external conditions.

 Skin before and after quitting smoking